 During our stay in Emerald Isle, we also did the Nature Trail at the North Carolina Aquarium in Pine Knoll Shores, trails through Emerald Isle Woods just off Coast Guard Road on the island, and the Tideland Trail in Cedar Point.

-We spotted an Eastern Glass Lizard, which I initially determined was a Speckled Racer found only in Central America…
+We spotted an Eastern Glass Lizard, which I initially (and quite wrongly) determined was a Speckled Racer found only in Central America…

 Which is why you should show your snake photos to David A. Steen on Twitter for a positive identification before getting too excited!